blurstudio/hab/README.md

 configured shell when the launched application exits.
 Returning you to your existing shell without modification.
 Useful for quickly testing changes to a configuration requiring a running an application.
+5. `hab set-uri`: A command that allows the user to set a default URI.
+This default will be used with the dash `"-"` flag, which allows the user to quickly recall the saved URI.
+A argument can be passed to directly set the default.
+Alternatively, it can be run with no argument which will provide a prompt for the user to enter a URI.
+This method will display any currently saved URI for reference.

 Examples: